calvin-mcd/ampersand-ec/README.md

 ## To do

-- [ ] order & test the revision (to eliminate an error with the bottom right control switch)
+- [ ] order & test the revision (to eliminate an error with the bottom right control switch which is currently continuously triggered)

 ## Disclaimer